 Scheduling: The SBA staff is responsible for scheduling on-site review dates.
 Each modeling organization will be notified at least two weeks prior to the scheduled review.
 The actual length of the review may vary depending on the preparedness of the modeling organization and the depth of the inquiry needed for the Professional Team to obtain an understanding of the model.
 The Commission expects new models under consideration to be well-prepared for a review by the Professional Team.
 In particular, it is suggested that a modeling organization conduct a detailed self-audit to assure that it is ready for the Professional Team review.

 Presentation of Materials: The modeling organization shall have all necessary materials and data on-site for review.
-All material referenced in the submission as “will be shown to the Professional Team” and all material that the modeling organization intends to present to the Commission, including the Trade Secret List material, shall be presented to the Professional Team during the on-site review.
+All material referenced in the submission as “will be shown to the Professional Team” and all material that the modeling organization intends to present to the Commission, including trade secret items, shall be presented to the Professional Team during the on-site review.

 All materials, charts, graphs, and maps used in support of the model and the computer code shall be presented in a manner that is readable by all members of the Professional Team.